Blog & Tools

 A global technology research company has predicted one market will grow by 69 percent annually to become an $8 billion market by 2021.

 Impressive, right?
-That company was the International Data Corporation (IDC) and its 2017 prediction studied the Software Defined-Wide Area Network (SD-WAN) market.
+That company was the International Data Corporation (IDC), and its 2017 prediction studied the Software Defined-Wide Area Network (SD-WAN) market.
 Other research studies have given the networking technology’s potential growth an even higher dollar amount.

 They’re predictions that may leave businesses wondering whether to invest in SD-WAN.
 Maybe.
 But first, experts suggest considering which types of enterprises are most suitable.

 It’s like Google Maps, which provides new routes when there’s traffic or road construction.
 Yet the new directions still get drivers to their destination.
-SD-WAN does something similar by using local internet or any available connection to effectively direct traffic.
+SD-WAN does something similar by using local internet or any available connection to effectively direct network traffic.

-This technology could be especially helpful for research or response mobile command centers, manufacturing, construction or energy sites that have temporary and/or multiple locations in a region.
+This technology could be especially helpful for research or response mobile command centers, manufacturing, construction, or energy sites that have temporary and/or multiple locations in a region.

-It can also help retail chains, financial institutions or banks that only have a few employees at a remote site that cannot justify the cost of adding an MPLS circuit.
+It can also help retail chains, financial institutions, or banks that only have a few employees at a remote site that cannot justify the cost of adding an MPLS circuit.
 SD-WAN can provide a last-mile connection to locations that otherwise might not be suitable for MPLS.
 With this feature, SD-WAN might be most ideal for small to midsize businesses.

 Some of the features, including application awareness, automated policy control, and other value-added services make a case for medium-sized companies with a small-to-moderate IT staff.

-Furthermore, SDN Communications has simplified SD-WAN deployment at a local branch.
+SDN Communications has simplified SD-WAN deployment at a local branch.
 SDN engineers preconfigure the hardware to ensure a smooth installation.
 In many cases, it’s as simple as plugging in a cable.

 Traditional router-based WAN structures are not for everyone.
 For that matter, neither is SD-WAN.
 But for those who would benefit, you get the best of both worlds: reliability, scalability, security, centralization, and lower costs.
 Together, the features make managing your network a whole lot easier.